 To recognize the existence of such patterns and to make use of them will be certainly to our advantage.

-In our study of law it cannot be denied that the preparations for the pull up bar exams is given primordial concern.
+In our study of law it cannot be denied that the preparations for the bar exams is given primordial concern.
 Preparing for the bar is not an easy task.
 Wouldn’t it be great if we would know in advance what particular article or subject area we should study?
 Is it even possible to know this?

 The answer may be a yes or no. The science of probability and statistics is not an exact science.
 However it more or less gives us a general idea on things on what would be, though not what should be.